 Having a coffee station is a wonderful employee perk - but your employees won’t feel appreciated if the coffee station is always empty.
 Someone on the team needs to own ordering coffee and supplies regularly.
 To make this a lighter lift, consider setting up subscriptions.

 At Wandering Bear, we strive to make setting up an office coffee station easier for you.
-We offer easy to set up and store cold brew kegs, whole bean and ground coffees, and even pods if you’re looking for a single-serve solution.
+We offer easy to set up and store cold brew boxes, 32oz cartons or even 11oz containers, if you’re looking for a single-serve solution.
 We also offer eco-friendly 5-gallon kegs and can help you set up the right program for your office.

 No matter the size or set up of your office, we can help you set up a coffee bar that will appeal to all the members of your team - no matter what they like to drink.
 Contact us today to discuss setting up your first delivery.